FlipperPA/wagtailmarkdownblock/README.md

 # Wagtail Markdown Block

+**PLEASE NOTE:** Future development on this package will be limited, since most of the features are now included in the new Draftail editor available in Wagtail.
+Thank you to everyone who contributed!

 Markdown blocks for Wagtail Streamfields.

 This Django app uses the [SimpleMDE](https://simplemde.com/) Markdown editor in the Wagtail Admin and the website.